-The applicant has submitted plans entitled "880 71st Street", as prepared by Built Form Architecture, dated November 9, 2020.
+The applicant has submitted plans entitled "880 71st Street", as prepared by Built Form Architecture, dated November 9, 2020 and supplemental plans date February 12, 2021.
 The applicant is requesting the following variance(s):

 - 1. A variance to eliminate the residential or commercial use requirement at the ground level when parking is provided along Bay Drive for the construction of a new residential building. - Variance requested from: